Probabilistic Soundness Guarantees in LLM Reasoning Chains: Soundness in Reasoning Chains

 To analyze the step-by-step reasoning of LLMs, particularly in CoT processes, we conceptualize the output as a \textit{reasoning chain}.
 This chain initiates with a set of provided statements or contextual information, designated as \textit{base claims}.
 Following these, the LLM autoregressively produces a sequence of subsequent statements, which we term \textit{derived claims}.
 This entire sequence is formally represented as:

 where \(C_1, \ldots, C_n\) are the base claims, and \(C_{n+1}, \ldots, C_{n+m}\) are the derived claims.

 This partition is methodologically crucial.
-Base claims ($C_1, \ldots, C_n$) serve as the foundational premises for a given reasoning task; their factual accuracy is considered out of scope for the present analysis and is assumed to be handled by external mechanisms.
-We focus on assessing whether each derived claim ($C_{n+i}$ for $i=1, \ldots, m$) is soundly inferred from the set of preceding statements.
-We begin by defining a deterministic (i.e., ``hard'') version of soundness, where the entailment model \(\entail{}\) is assumed to be binary-valued.
+Base claims ($C_1, \ldots, C_n$) serve as the foundational premises for a given reasoning task; their factual accuracy is given and assumed to be validated by external mechanisms.
+Instead, we focus on assessing whether each derived claim ($C_{n+i}$ for $i=1, \ldots, m$) is soundly inferred from the set of preceding statements.
+To begin, we define a deterministic (i.e., ``hard'') version of soundness, where all derived claims are entailed with certainty.